sockeqwe/website-old/_posts/2015-08-18-dont-interrupt-user-flow.md

  </FrameLayout>
  {% endhighlight %}

  Then the ViewHolder in the RecyclerView will have a reference to _"normalMode"_ and _"tipMode"_ layout.
-Flipping the views is simply a `rotationX()` animation like as shown below (don't forget to set the visibility from "visible" to "invisbible" and vice versa):
+Flipping the views is simply a `rotationX()` animation like as shown below (don't forget to set the visibility from "visible" to "invisible" and vice versa):
 {% highlight java %}
 public void animateToTipMode(TipViewHolder holder, int delay){
  int duration = 100;